ValoCookie/osu-Requests/README.md

 The project is still pretty new, so feedback, bug reports, weird edge cases and suggestions are very welcome. :)

 The public relay is already running, and I'm still actively testing and improving the desktop app.

-The next major step is getting the Windows build through Microsoft Store certification so people don't have to deal with unsigned-app warnings.

 ---